10 Things You May Not Know About the SGU School of Veterinary Medicine

 Your final year of veterinary school is spent completing clinical rotations.
 One of the advantages of attending SGU is the variety of options available for these clinical experiences.
 Students can complete rotations in six locations: the US, Canada, Ireland, Scotland, England, or Australia.

 Furthermore, SGU students have the ability to complete rotations at a location that aligns with their career interests.
 Bates says a student who wants to be a dairy vet, for example, might opt to go to Wisconsin for their rotations.

 4. Graduates are making a difference around the globe

 St. George’s University takes pride in fostering a global community.
 That doesn’t end when students leave campus.
-The SGU veterinary medicine community now includes nearly 1,600 graduates practicing in all 50 states and in more than 15 different countries around the world who are part of a strong alumni network.
+The SGU veterinary medicine community now includes more than 1,900 DVM graduates in the US and in more than 15 different countries around the world who are part of a strong alumni network.
 They have practiced in 49 US states and 16 countries worldwide.

 5. Dual-degree programs can bolster your DVM

 It’s not unusual for veterinary students interested in another area of study to obtain a second graduate degree.
 But you won’t find the option to simultaneously pursue education in multiple fields in just any veterinary program.
 SGU has these students in mind, offering a number of dual-degree options.

 The DVM/MSc program includes a Master of Science degree, which is a great option for those interested in an advanced research career.
 Students in this program can conduct research in nine different areas of focus.
 The DVM/MPH dual-degree option includes a Master of Public Health, which helps educate tomorrow’s veterinary public health experts by teaching students about the intersection of animal and human health.